The Common Program of the People's Republic of China 1949-1954

 Article 5 of the Common Program

-Some aspects of this article, like freedom of thought, freedom of speech, and publication will be dealt with in Chapter 5.
+Some aspects of this article of the Common Program, like freedom of thought, freedom of speech, and publication will be dealt with in Chapter 5.
 In this article, the focus lies on religion, elimination of sects, the restrictions on the right of assembly, and the right to move freely throughout the country.
 Hukou regulations confine this freedom.

-On September 29, 1949, a decree is made public in which all social organizations are called to register.
-The CCP wants to forbid the 'wrong' organizations and to reform the “good” ones in reliable partners of the new regime.
-Article 3 of the decree defines the organizations that are obliged to register:
+On September 29, 1949, a decree was issued calling for the registration of all social organizations.
+The CCP aimed to ban "wrong" organizations while reforming "good" ones into reliable partners for the new regime.
+Article 3 of the decree outlined the types of organizations required to register:

 1) The masses’ organizations;